 - 3 large eggs ( or 4 1/2 tbs of ground flax seed + 1 cup of water, let sit for 5 minutes)

-- 3 drops of Young Living Lemon EO
+- 3 drops of *Young Living Lemon Essential Oil

 - Preheat oven to 425°F. Fill a muffin tin with 12 paper liners ( this recipe usually makes a couple more muffins, so add 2-4 extra paper liners in a second muffin tin just in case).

 - In a large mixing bowl, sift together the 3 cups of flour, baking powder, baking soda, and salt.
-In a medium bowl, combine the yogurt, milk, lemon EO, and melted butter.
+In a medium bowl, combine the yogurt, milk, lemon EO, and melted oil/butter.

-- Place the muffins in the oven, then reduce the oven temperature to 375°F. Bake for 25-30 minutes until a toothpick comes away clean when inserted into the center of the muffins.
+- Place muffins in the oven, then reduce temperature to 375°F. Bake for 25-30 minutes until a toothpick comes out clean when inserted into the center of the muffins.
 Let cool in pan for 15 minutes, then remove from the pan and cool completely.
-The muffins can be stored in an airtight container for up to 3 days.
+The muffins can be stored in an airtight container for up to 3 days (or in the freezer for meal prep).